 Professor Carolyn Larabell and Dr. Bertrand Cinquin operating the soft x-ray microscope.
 Photo by Sheraz Sadiq / QUEST.

 The NCXT operates as a NIH research resource for biomedical technology.
-If you are interested in becoming a user of the NCXT, please visit the collaborators section of this site or contact staff directly using this form.
+If you are interested in becoming a user of the NCXT, please visit the User information section of this site or contact staff directly using this form.

 National Institutes of Health, National Institute of General Medical Sciences